Published: 12/11/2020 | Updated: 01/18/2024

 - Add seasoning to bowl and toss to coat evenly.
 Spread seasoned bread cubes in a single layer on a baking sheet.

 - Bake for about 15 minutes, turning once halfway through.
 Keep an eye on them at the end to make sure they don't burn.
-The cooking time will vary based on the size of your bread cubes.
+The cook time will vary based on the size of your bread cubes.